mkillewald/piColossal-Adventure/README.md

 in game:
 UP/DOWN/LEFT/RIGHT move player
 Z drop item
-X special use discoverable in evil magician's castle
+X special use discoverable inside evil magician's castle
 Z and X pressed together bring up an in game menu to change difficulty and reincarnate

 in game menu: